 An age-old story revealed through the voices of modern women

 'We are Bess' invites visitors to think about how women are talked about, whether women are believed when they speak, and women’s power and life experiences.

 We’ve asked a number of modern, influential women to respond to Bess’s story and consider the parallels and insights that their own experiences bring to their understanding of Bess.

-As well as their responses, these women have been photographed by Rachel Adams and their portraits will hang in Hardwick’s Long Gallery as part of the exhibition which you can see 3 October – 4 November 2018, and re-opens 16 February – 2 June 2019.
-For the first time, the exhibition will also be available online.
+As well as their responses, these women have been photographed by Rachel Adams and their portraits will hang in Hardwick’s Long Gallery from 3 October – 4 November 2018, and re-opens 16 February – 2 June 2019.
+The exhibition is also available online - click below.